-12. Negative Reports and Re-Scheduling of Oral Exam
+11. Negative Reports and Re-scheduling of Oral Exam

-The external and/or university examiner's report may recommend that the student not proceed to the oral examination.
+The thesis examiner's report may recommend that the student not proceed to the oral examination.

-If the either examiner recommends the student should not proceed to oral examination, the DGPS informs the GPD and all members of the examining committee of the recommendation.
+If the thesis examiner recommends the student should not proceed to oral examination, the DGPS informs the GPD and all members of the examining committee of the recommendation.